zilch/type-route/docs/guides/server-side-rendering.md

 title: Server Side Rendering
 ---

-Type Route support server side rendering.
+Type Route supports server side rendering.
 The key to making this support possible is the `router.history.configure` function.
 This function allows you to reconfigure the underlying history instance that powers Type Route.
 By setting the type of the instance to "memory" and giving it an initial entry of the current url the user is